Tribute bricks for veterans

 Residents may choose a 4-by-8 inch or an 8-by-8-inch brick.
 The goal is to have the bricks installed prior to Veterans Day 2021, according to veterans group chairman George DeFrank.

-Prices and brick order forms can be found at chino hills55plusclub.org/veter ans-group.
-For questions, call Mr. DeFrank at (714) 345-0907 or email george@chinohills55plusclub.org.
+Prices and brick order forms can be found at chino hills55plusclub.org/veterans-group.
+For questions, call Mr. DeFrank at (714) 345-0907 or email george@chinohills 55plus club.org.

 (0) comments